Laportea canadensis

 - Wildlife Value:

-- This is a larval host plant for butterflies.
+- This plant provides cover for wildlife is a larval host plant for butterflies.
 The Eastern Comma (Polygonia comma) appear as overwintered adults from spring until the end of April and they lay eggs.
 The summer form emerges from May-September and lays the winter form.
 These adults appear in September and find a location to overwinter for the next year.
 Red Admiral (Vanessa atalanta) have two broods from March-October, they overwinter from October-March in southern Texas.

 -